Bloom-host/BloomDocs/docs/extras/grafana.md

 Now we're going to edit prometheus.yml and add UnifiedMetrics in the Prometheus server.

-To do this, we're simply going to change `172.18.0.1` to your server's IP address, then start up prometheus.
+To do this, we're simply going to change `localhost` to your server's IP address, then start up prometheus.

 ## Grafana